 Learn your attachment

 The example will probably help you to understand your attachment style.
 If not, here’s a quiz.

-Notice what type of attachment your partners has.
-Unless you’re both secure it will make you understand where most of your conflict stem from.
+Notice what type of attachment your partner has.
+Unless you’re both secure it will make you understand where most of your conflict stems from.

 Date with attachment in mind